Perseus: King of Mycenae

 The two main sources regarding the legendary life of Perseus—for the Greeks considered him an authentic historical figure—are Pausanias and the Bibliotheca.
 Pausanias asserts that the Greeks believed Perseus founded Mycenae as his capital.
 He mentions the shrine to Perseus that stood on the left-hand side of the road from Mycenae to Argos, and also a sacred fountain at Mycenae called Persea.
 Located outside the walls, this was perhaps the spring that filled the citadel's underground cistern.
 He states also that Atreus stored his treasures in an underground chamber there, which is why Heinrich Schliemann named the largest tholos tomb the Treasury of Atreus.

 Apart from these more historical references, the only accounts of him are from folk-etymology: Perseus dropped his cap or found a mushroom (both named myces) at Mycenae, or perhaps the place was named after the lady Mycene, daughter of Inachus, mentioned in a now-fragmentary poem, the Megalai Ehoiai.
-For whatever reasons, perhaps as outposts, Perseus fortified Mycenae according to Apollodorus along with Midea, an action that implies that they both previously existed.
+For whatever reasons, perhaps as outposts, Perseus fortified Mycenae according to Apollodorus along with Midea, an action that implies that both towns existed previously.
 It is unlikely, however, that Apollodorus knew who walled in Mycenae; he was only conjecturing.
 Perseus took up official residence in Mycenae with Andromeda where he had a long, successful reign as king.